iankitdev/friends-end-game/README.md

 ```
-Question 1 : Where do i live?
+Question 1: Where do i live?
-Answer 1 : Bangalore
+Answer 1: Bangalore

-Question 2 : What is my favourite food?
+Question 2: What is my favourite food?
-Answer 2 : Samosa
+Answer 2: Samosa

-Question 3 : What is my age?
+Question 3: What is my age?
-Answer 3 : 22
+Answer 3: 22

-Question: What is my favourite color?
+Question 4: What is my favourite color?
-Answer: Green
+Answer 4: Green

-Question: Where i was born?
+Question 5: Where i was born?
-Answer: India
+Answer 5: India

-Question: Which sport is my favourite?
+Question 6: Which sport is my favourite?
-Answer: Basketball
+Answer 6: Basketball
 ```
 ### NOTE : THE ANSWERS ARE CASE SENSITIVE.